LogtalkDotOrg/logtalk3/examples/NOTES.md

 	(requires Logtalk to be run with B-Prolog, SWI-Prolog, XSB, or YAP)

 - `benchmarks`
-	simple benchmarks for helping measuring performance of Logtalk message sending between Prolog compilers and for comparing performance of message sending calls with predicate calls in plain Prolog
+	simple benchmarks for helping comparing the performance of Logtalk message sending when using different backend Prolog compilers and for comparing performance of message sending calls with predicate calls in plain Prolog and explicitly-qualified Prolog module calls (when applicable)

 - `birds`
 	bird identification expert system
-	(example adapted from the Adventure in Prolog Amzi! book)
+	(example adapted from the "Adventure in Prolog" Amzi! book)

 - `bottles`
 	99 bottles of beer on the wall!
 Sing along!